Add a way to test an installed version of Gammalib

 Long-term it would be good to change the whole test suite so that it can be installed, but that’s a lot of work and will be left for after 1.0.

-#2 Updated by Deil Christoph almost 7 years ago
+#2 Updated by Deil Christoph over 7 years ago

 - Status changed from New to In Progress